-Due process hearing requests must include a complete and signed copy of the Due Process Hearing Request Form or a signed document providing all of the general information, issue(s), and resolution(s) information required in the Due Process Hearing Request Form.
+Due process hearing requests must include a complete and signed copy of the Due ProcessHearing Request Form (located in the Documents section at the end of this chapter) or a signed document providing all of the general information, issue(s), and resolution(s) information required in the Due Process Hearing Request Form.
 Reasonable accommodations will be provided to individuals who need assistance in filing a written request.